a-da/ada-learning/README.rst

 ada-learning
 ============

-Experiment integrations with SaaS and/or PaaS Systems
+Experimental integrations with SaaS and/or PaaS Systems.

+- `Google <google.com/README.rst>`_.